Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

 ## Optimal HRV Readings Instructions

-> Please refer to the [Connecting and HRV Reader and Starting an Activity](mobile-app.md#connecting-an-hrv-reader-and-starting-an-actvity) section to start these activties.
+> Please refer to the [How to connect device to start taking readings?](mobile-app.md#how-to-connect-device-to-start-taking-readings) section to start these readings.

 ### HRV Readings